Skip to main content

-Promoting Research and Teaching Area Studies in Regensburg
+Promoting Area Studies Research and Teaching in Regensburg

 Area Studies explores culture, language, politics, history, and environmental issues, as well as economic, social and legal systems and practices, in both various large-scale regions of the world and smaller-scale regions.
 The interdisciplinary and multidisciplinary approaches employed in the field can be applied to the study of a single area or used to produce comparisons between spaces.
 North America, Latin America, and Eastern, Southeastern, Western and Southern Europe, as well as the relations between these regions, form the focus of area studies research and teaching at the University of Regensburg.
 We particularly encourage applications from students who have explored relations, transfers, entanglements and interconnections between different regions.